mearafGitHub/Company_Staff_Mood/README.md

     [X]  Models and View Design
     [X]  API connection test with POJO
-    [...]
-Working with DTO and DAO for API Communication [...] fetching and sending to API
+    [X] Working with DTO and DAO for API Communication [...] fetching and sending to API

  [X] 1. list cards in recycler view